 There are plenty of fish to be caught in the Merrimack River and off shore.
 If you enjoy fishing, you can cast your lines off the shore of Plum Island, or sign up for an off-shore excursion with the Captain’s Fishing Parties, Rocky Point Fishing Charters or the Clipper Fleet.
-Or hire a charter boat with Captain Chris' Charters or Mistie C Charters.

 The north end of Plum Island offers spectacular views of the inlet to the Merrimack River, surf fishing, an historical lighthouse, and deep-sea fishing/party boats.
 Parking is available at the Refuge, the Point or in private parking lots.
 Fee Charged.
 If you enjoy fishing, you can cast your lines off the shoreline on Plum Island, or sign up for an off-shore excursion.

 Offering whale watching trips, Isle of Shoals trips, dinner cruises, charters for weddings, parties, business meetings and more.

 Leo's Super Bowl